bekaDessalegn/alx-low_level_programming/0x00-hello_world/README.md

-file 0 - this is a script that runs a C file through the preprocessor.
+file 0 - this is a script that runs a C file through the preprocessor. file 4 - prints out a text using the puts function.